MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 IsNullOrEmpty(Expression)

 **Description:**
 If the expression is null or an empty string, then the IsNullOrEmpty function returns true.
-For an attribute, this would evaluate to True if the attribute is absent or is present but is an empty string.
+This evaluates to True if the attribute is absent or is present but is an empty string.
 The inverse of this function is named IsPresent.

 **Parameters:**